 Forward currency-exchange contracts that hedge forecasted accounts receivable or accounts payable are designated as cash flow hedges.
 The fair values for these instruments are included in other current assets for unrecognized gains and in other current liabilities for unrecognized losses, with an offset in accumulated other comprehensive items (net of tax).
 For forward currency-exchange contracts that are designated as fair value hedges, the gain or loss on the derivative, as well as the offsetting loss or gain on the hedged item are recognized currently in earnings.
 The fair values of forward currency-exchange contracts that are not designated as hedges are recorded currently in earnings.
-The Company recognized a loss of \$14,000 and gains of \$146,000 and \$12,000 in 2014, 2013 and 2012, respectively, included in selling, general, and administrative expenses associated with forward currency-exchange contracts that were not designated as hedges.
+The Company recognized losses of \$386,000 and \$14,000 in 2015 and 2014, respectively, and a gain of \$146,000 in 2013 included in selling, general, and administrative expenses associated with forward currency-exchange contracts that were not designated as hedges.
 Management believes that any credit risk associated with forward currency-exchange contracts is remote based on the Company's financial position and the creditworthiness of the financial institutions issuing the contracts.